Blackburn Airtower 2 Pump Review

 I picked up an Airtower 2 from a local shop during the summer of 2017, and have used it multiple times per week among our family’s half-dozen stable of bikes since.

 For the most part, this involves Presta valves, although we frequently use it on children’s bikes outfitted with Schrader valves.
 I like the fact that you don’t have to flip parts to switch between valve types.
-And despite its lower price point, I’ve yet to encounter any problems whatsoever.
+And despite its lower price point, I’ve yet to encounter any functional problems.

 This certainly doesn’t mean the floor pump is perfect, though.
 Here are my thoughts: